-The primary limit concerns the sensitivity of revenues to a gradual change in nominal and real interest rates and the inflation rate.
+The euro customer banking intermediation book is subject to a primary limit, based on the sensitivity of revenues to gradual changes in nominal and real interest rates and the inflation rate over a 5-year timeframe.
 The changes are defined by reference to historical volatility data and correlations among the various parameters.
 The limit is based on annual net banking income, in order to set limits on future fluctuations in net banking income caused by changes in interest rates.
-Throughout 2004, the sensitivity of revenues to interest rate changes was significantly below the limit set by the ALM Committee.
+Throughout 2005, the sensitivity of revenues to interest rate changes was significantly below the limit set by the ALM Committee.

-The second limit concerns the banking book interest rate gap and is expressed as a percentage of customer deposits.
-The percentage is a declining function of the management period.
-This limit is used to manage medium- and long-term interest rate risk.
+The primary limit is supplemented beyond the 5-year timeframe by an interest rate gap limit, expressed as a percentage of customer deposits.
+This percentage is a declining function of the management period.
+This limit is used to manage long-term interest rate risk.